 has past, and the most unhappy year of our lives, with no anticipation of any real enjoyment in this life.
 Nothing but Sorrowing, Sorrowing, to our graves is left to us."

 In 1895 Hardwick accepted this proposal and the Hathaway Free Public Library was organized.
 The State Library Commission sent books.
 Judge N.V.B.Hathaway bought $50 more of books.
 Then Malvina contracted with Lambert Packard to design and build a new library.
 Packard was an architect employed by the Fairbanks Company in St. Johnsbury.
-He designed many buildings in Vermont, including the Bradford Library, the Billings Museum at the University of Vermont, the Fairbanks Museum, and he built, but did not design, the St. Johnsbury Athenaeum, which was designed by John Davis Hatch.
+He designed many buildings in Vermont, including the Bradford Library, and the Fairbanks Museum.
+He built, but did not design, the St. Johnsbury Athenaeum, which was designed by John Davis Hatch.

 The Jeudevine is built in dark brownstone brought up from the quarries of Libby, Massachusetts.
 Only the foundation is made of the local granite.
 Packard was a student of Henry Hobson Richardson and he followed the Romanesque design that Richardson had made famous in many public buildings.
 Indeed, the plan of the Jeudevine Memorial Library is similar to the Richardson plan of the Quincy (Massachusetts) Public Library.
 All around the stonework of the building, both inside and outside, are lovely carvings produced by Hardwick stone cutter Bert Reed.
 There are 9 original stained glass windows which ornament and light up the high ceilings.
 The inside is very light, due to the abundance of windows, the height of the ceilings, and the golden oak walls.
 There are portraits of Malvina and Alden and a portrait engraving of Cornelius on view inside.